 “Whoa… What is that beauty?” asked Allen as I entered the woody, half-lit inner sanctum of BTD HQ; be-masked and reeking of hand sanitizer.
 The sanitizer stench was soon overpowered by the heady aroma of cigar smoke and reclaimed barn wood.
-I was wearing my 1962 Seiko Crown Special and Allen’s comment confirmed what I already knew – this is one special vintage Seiko – Grand Seiko vibes for a fraction of the Grand Seiko price.
+I was wearing my 1962 Seiko Crown Special and Allen’s comment confirmed what I already knew – this was one special vintage Seiko.
+In short, vintage Grand Seiko vibes for a fraction of the Grand Seiko price.

-As you may know, the Seiko Crown was Suwa’s 1959 replacement for the Seiko Marvel which was their first fully in-house movement.
-The first Grand Seiko, the 3180, released in 1960 was developed directly from the Crown, so it occupies its own important place in Seiko history.
-What you may not know is that after the 3180 was developed, some of the improvements made were re-incorporated back into the Crown model line as the Crown Special.
+As you may know, the Seiko Crown was Suwa’s 1959 replacement for the 1956 Seiko Marvel which was their first fully in-house movement.
+The first Grand Seiko, the revered 3180, released in 1960 was developed directly from the Crown, and occupies its own important place in Seiko history.
+What you may not know is that after the 3180 was developed, some of the improvements made it back into the Crown model line as the Crown Special.
 You can think of the Special as a regular Seiko Crown on Grand Seiko steroids.

 The 341 caliber found in the Crown Special adds diafix-jeweled bearings for all of the wheels in the going train giving a final jewel count of 23.
 The regular Crown has either 19 or 21 depending on the year of manufacture.
 The Grand Seiko 3180 has two additional jewels in the barrel, totaling 25, so the Crown Special’s 341 falls directly in between the Grand Seiko and the regular Crown.
-The extra diafix cap jewels on both 3180 and 341 help both the accuracy and reliability by maintaining precisely the right amount of oil in the bearing for the gear’s pivot and for keeping contamination out of the bearing long term.
+The extra diafix cap jewels on both 3180 and 341 help both the accuracy and reliability by maintaining precisely the right amount of oil within the bearing and by keeping contamination out of the bearing long term.

 In general the finishing of the bridges on the Special is lower than the Grand Seiko with its polished bevels.
-The graining on the 341’s bridges has a rougher look than the 3180 but it is still and attractive looking movement.
+The graining on the 341’s bridges has a rougher look than the 3180 but it still yields an attractive looking movement.
 Both movements have extra finishing on the ratchet wheel compared to other Seiko movements of the time.
-The 3180 also has some perlage finishing below the balance that the 341 lacks.
+The 3180 also has some pearlage finishing below the balance, not found on the 341.
 As one would expect from two movement’s derived from the Crown as a common source, the movement architectures are identical and many of the components are interchangeable.
 The beat rate of both is 18000 and both movements hack using the exact same hacking lever.

 The position of the 341 caliber relative to the Grand Seiko’s is reinforced by the numbering of both movements in Seiko’s post-1963 revised numbering scheme (data from watch-wiki.net):